 - sputum (phlegm) culture to look for Aspergillus and eosinophils

 - skin test to check for an allergy to Aspergillus, though it won't be able to tell the difference between ABPA and a regular allergy to the fungus

 Treating ABPA involves reducing the symptoms when flare-ups occur and trying to prevent them from happening again.

 Your doctor will prescribe corticosteroids, such as prednisone, to help with lung inflammation.
 You can take these in pill or liquid form.
 You’ll likely be on it for several weeks before your doctor weans you off them gradually.
 You’ll usually stop taking them completely when the symptoms have disappeared.
 You might experience side effects such as weight gain, an increased appetite, and an upset stomach from these medications.

 Your doctor might also prescribe asthma medications that help your airways open so that you have room to cough up mucus.
 This helps remove the fungus from your airways.

 Treating the Fungus

 Your doctor might have you take an antifungal medication, such as itraconazole, to get rid of as much of the fungus in your airways as possible.
 This can help prevent ABPA from getting worse.
-You will use it up to two times per day for up to six months unless your symptoms go away before then.
-You might have side effects such as a fever, upset stomach, or a rash from this medication.
+You’ll use it up to two times per day for up to six months unless your symptoms go away before then.
+You might have side effects such as a fever, upset stomach, or a rash.

-Although your symptoms might disappear before your prescription runs out, never stop taking your medication until you consult with a doctor.
-This ensures the condition is fully treated and lessens the risk of a reoccurrence.
+Even if your symptoms disappear before your prescription runs out, never stop taking your medication without asking your doctor.
+You want to make sure you fully treat the condition and lessen the risk of a reoccurrence.